Welcome to Duluth.

 Most of us cyclists (who are also skiers, runners, kiters, paddlers, climbers, hunters & anglers, musicians & other artists, and all other sorts of people who have trouble sitting still) live here by choice, not by accident or default.
 We travel as much as we can.
 We know that our place is as imperfect as any other.
 We're also proud–maybe more proud than people in other cities–of what our place is and has.

 Duluth has been named one of Outside Magazine's Best Towns a couple times.
+Recently Outside rated Duluth as the 2nd best outdoor hub - in the world!
+In 2014 we won Outside's best outdoor city via online voting.
+That seems like a bit much - though we are central to tons of great adventure opportunities.
 But if you're new to here, or if your conception of the city is influenced by mythological notions–that we live in log cabins where we read Sigurd Olson while wearing Dale of Norway sweaters or Wintergreen fleece, then head outside to tend our sled dog teams–you may be surprised.

 We're also not ignorant to facts: this geographical place is often cold, always challenging, and relatively inhospitable.
 Those are parts of what we like.
 Not everyone wants to live here or has the cojones to do it.
 That's what we're proud of.
 Duluth's challenging climate is, as local writer Barton Sutter (bartonsutter.com) once said, "what keeps the riffraff out."